Genivia/ugrep/README.md

                   precedes  MAX,  substitution  counts as one error.
 For example, -Z+~3 allows up to three insertions  or  substitutions,  but  no deletions.
-The  first character of an approximate match always matches the begin  of  a  pattern.
+The  first character of an approximate match always matches the beginning  of  a  pattern.
 Option --sort=best orders matching  files  by  best  match.
 No  whitespace  may be given between -Z and its argument.